K0rgana/web-advcd/README.md

    <img src="/img/firebase10.png" alt="chose a location and enable" title="chose a location and enable" height="190"/>

-1. If you chose the **prodution environment**, you need to access the cloud firestore rules, in the upper tabs.
+1. If you chose the **production environment**, you need to access the Cloud Firestore rules, in the upper tabs.
 Now update the database rules to allow reading and writing the database (`allow read, write: if true;` - ATTENTION - this is just for the sake of this test project, do not use this rules in a real production environment).
 You just need to keep like this while you are learning, you can (and should) change back when deploying or when you are setting up are real application.
-1. If you chose the **test environment** just keep in mind that this environment will eventually expires and it will need to be refreshed.
+1. If you chose the **test environment** just keep in mind that this environment will eventually expire and it will need to be refreshed.
-1. Go back to where you pasted the SDKs in the react project, in this case the file `/src/util/firebaseConfig.js`, and add the imports to Firestore.
-It should looks something like this:
+1. Go back to where you pasted the SDKs in the React project, in this case the file `/src/util/firebaseConfig.js`, and add the imports to Firestore.
+It should look something like this:

    ```js
    import { initializeApp } from "firebase/app";